 What is the impact?

-- The ransomware infection encrypted and locked all files in the city systems.
+- The ransomware attack infection encrypted and locked all files in the city systems.

 - The attack crippled the city’s services including email services, billing system, and water utility pump stations.